Overthinking: The Silent Saboteur and How to overcome it

 Tips to Overcome Overthinking

-Small steps counter overthinking effectively.
-Even minor actions shift focus from endless thought to real progress, helping move from the DMN to the TPN.
-This momentum leads to productivity.
+Small steps counter overthinking.
+Minor actions shift focus from endless thought to real progress, helping you move from the DMN to the TPN.

 Final Thoughts